frederic-perez/AmE-dictionary/data/idioms.md

 __miss a beat__ _Without missing a beat._
 __Miss Right__ The perfect or most suitable woman to be in a relationship with or to marry. _If you’re waiting for Miss Right to just appear in your life, you’re never going to find someone you’ll be happy with.
 You have to get out there and give people a chance!_
 __miss the cut__ In golf, to fail to match or better the score necessary to remain in the final two rounds of a four-round tournament, thus resulting in elimination.
-__miss the mark__ To be slightly or somewhat mistaken, incorrect, or inaccurate. _I believe your statements about the city’s homelessness problem have rather missed the mark._
+__miss the mark__ :two: To be slightly or somewhat mistaken, incorrect, or inaccurate. _I believe your statements about the city’s homelessness problem have rather missed the mark._
 __miss the point__ :two::hammer:
 __mission creep__ The gradual expansion or widening in scope of a project, action, or task, especially a military operation, beyond its initial goal or objective. _Congress is wary of granting the president’s request for military authority in the region, fearing a repeat of the mission creep that plagued his last war effort._
 __mix and match__ To put certain things together in different combinations. _You can mix and match any of the items on this table, so take whatever you want._ _The pieces in my spring collection were designed to be mixed and matched._